achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Expand "Ring to Open" Functionality to Apartment Doorbell**
    It is now possible to integrate the apartment doorbell with the "Ring to Open" automation when using a Nuki Smart Lock, offering even greater convenience and seamless access.

+- **Refined "Ring to Open" Logic with Doorbell Pattern Recognition**
+  The door now opens automatically only when a recognized doorbell ring pattern is used, giving you more control over how access is granted.

 ### 📝 Other Updates
 - **More Readable Log Messages**
    Log messages have been refined for improved clarity and readability.